 Mission

-The Grace Arts Center (GAC) mission is to network and connect three distinct areas of general programming resulting in more extensive cultural collaborations and revitalization of South Florida communities through the arts and humanities.
-Projects feature exhibits, performances and urban design engagements by leading Innovators of multiple disciplines to entertain, educate and extend services annually to communities with less access to cultural experiences and the liberal arts.
+Grace Arts Center's mission is to create and connect three distinct areas of general programming resulting in sustained cultural collaborations and revitalization of South Florida communities.
+Projects feature cultural exhibits (including visual art and film projects), theater performances and urban design engagements by leading regional Innovators to entertain, educate and extend services annually to communities with less access to the transforming impact of the arts.

 History